PokeyOne/ptimer/README.md

 supported further.
 The Rust vesrion is the newest and greatest version of the program, and is therefore the recommended version.

+Building has only been tested on macOS, however it should work on most linux distributions.
+The Rust version will most likely work on Windows using Cargo to generate builds, however the C version may need some experimenting with build systems to get working.
+Both the C and Rust versions only use their respective Standard libraries, so the code should be fairly portable.

 ### Rust Version

 The Rust version can be built either manually using cargo, or using the `make`